an21p/linkedin-queens-solver/README.md

 ### How
  - OpenCV to recognise the grid size and colours and conver them to an array
  - Backtracking solver adjusted from original n-Queens problem (this version is easier because colours are an extra contraint reducing the search space)
- - PIL to create the output image from the array
+ - Pillow to create the output image from the array

 ### Coming to a serverless function near you soon